4azuo/GuiGuBaHuang-ModLib/README.md

 - Add custom language systeem
 - Town manage, declare war to others, build your town, change tax rate, etc...
 - Monster waves
+- Potmon properties auto increase monthly and depend on player properties when summoned
+- NPC auto up level and grade of skills and auto craft new artifact
 - etc...